dboddie-canonical-work/disgorged-docs/snapcraft-top-level-metadata.rst

 Type: ``string`` (*optional*)

-A snap of type :ref:``base`` to be used as the execution environment for this snap.
-See `Base snaps <base-snaps>` for further details.
+A snap of type ``base`` to be used as the execution environment for this snap.
+See :ref:`Base snaps <base-snaps>` for further details.

 .. list-table:: Values
    :header-rows: 1